hk151109/Food-Item-Recognition-and-Calorie-Estimation-Using-CNN/Readme.md

-# Food Item Recognition and Calorie Estimation Model
+# Food Item Recognition and Calorie Estimation Using CNN

 ## Project Overview